 The process to make an isolate oil is more in-depth than that of full spectrum CBD oil.
 This process requires producers to strip the plant entirely using a solvent, such as carbon dioxide (similar to full spectrum-based oils), and then by cleaning this concentrate further with added extraction methods.
 These additional extraction methods strip the final oil of any terpenes, lipids, and cannabinoids.
 The only cannabinoid that is left is CBD.

 Although some critics claim that CBD will only work in conjunction with THC, this claim has yet to be proven.
 Medical marijuana patients and recreational patients alike around the world have already been using isolated CBD oil with positive effects.

 Hemp-based CBD isolate guarantees that there is no noticeable amount of THC.
 Many CBD advocates have never tried cannabis with THC, and don’t intend to.
 This is why CBD isolates derived from hemp are an excellent alternative that still contains the beneficial properties of CBD.

 In the end, both of these products contain high amounts of CBD.
 The determining factor is you.
 Are you comfortable with the psychoactive effects of THC?
-If so, then a full spectrum CBD oil will be adequate for your needs.
+If so, then a full spectrum oil will be adequate for your needs.
 You don’t wish to feel the effects of THC?
-Then you’re best option is to use a hemp-based CBD isolate that will keep you sober.
+Then you’re best option is to use a hemp-based CBD isolate oil that is free of THC.
 Overall, both of these products offer medical and recreational users a new and exciting way to relieve and potentially cure a wide variety of ailments.